Donyarashidi/coder1025.github.io/README.md

-# jack-codes.github.io
+# linux-lover10.github.io
-My GitHub pages site.
+Welcome!
+This is my GitHub pages site for all my projects!
+If you are wondering, This Jekyll Theme is Leap Day.